Migrating from earlier versions of Marlowe

 When [Case] Timeout Contract

-or continue as specified in one of the Cases
+or continue as specified in one of the Cases, whichever happens first.

 data Case = Case Action Contract